draganfabijan/robot/README.md

 - to position robot: PLACE x, y, direction  e.g. PLACE 1, 1, NORTH

-- to move robot on board use commands: MOVE, LEFT AND RIGHT
+- to move robot on board use commands: MOVE, LEFT and RIGHT

 - to output robot position use command: REPORT